"Go directly to jail, do not pass begin, do not collect R200" - DA to Zuma

 If any of these are not present, an offender does not qualify.
 The SCA said, “These provisions apply to Mr Zuma, despite his status as former president and head of state, as they would to any other inmate.”
 That’s called equality before the law.

-On 2 September 2021, the MPAB decision stated: “From the information received, the applicant suffers from multiple comorbidities.
+On 2 September 2021, the MBAP decision stated: “From the information received, the applicant suffers from multiple comorbidities.
 His treatment has been optimised, and all conditions have been brought under control.
-From the available information in the reports, the conclusion reached by the MPAB is that the applicant is stable and does not qualify for medical parole according to the Act.”
+From the available information in the reports, the conclusion reached by the MBAP is that the applicant is stable and does not qualify for medical parole according to the Act.”

 Three days later, Fraser ordered Zuma’s release with immediate effect.